-TASK 15010-1 INSPECTIONS, DATA ENTRY, INSPECTIONS REPORTS AND SKETCHES
+TASK 1 5010-1 INSPECTIONS, DATA ENTRY, INSPECTIONS REPORTS AND SKETCHES

 The Contractor shall contact the Airport Manager, or owner listed on the FAA Form 5010-1 in advance to schedule the airport safety data inspection.
-The Contractor may contact the airport representative in person, by e-mail, or by telephone.
-A representative from the airport should be requested to be available, if possible, to discuss the inspection findings and to assist in providing administrative data for FAA Form 5010-1.
+The Contractor must contact the airport representative by e-mail, or by telephone 72 hours prior to inspection.
+If no response, a follow up email 24 hours prior to travel is preferred.
+A representative from the airport should be requested to be available and on-site, if possible, to discuss the inspection findings and to assist in providing administrative data for FAA Form 5010-1.
+The Contracting Agency can provide a list of airport managers for all DOT&PF owned facilities on the inspection list, upon request.

-The Contractor shall conduct airport inspections in accordance with the procedures contained in the FAA Order 5010.4A and in accordance with training guidance provided by GCR for which each inspector received certification.
+The Contractor shall conduct airport inspections in accordance with the procedures contained in the FAA Order 5010.4A and in accordance with training guidance provided by Civix for which each inspector received certification.